campagnola/neurodemo/README.md

     - In cmd window, cd to main directory, making sure the venv is active, then enter one of the following, based on whether you are on Windows or Mac:
     -     pyinstaller neurodemo_windows.spec
     -     pyinstaller neurodemo_mac.spec
-    - Executable neurodemo.exe will be created in the dist directory.
+    - This will create an executable file in the "dist" directory.
 You can run it by double-clicking it.
     - It does NOT need any other files, and you can give this file to others and they should be able to run it without
     - having to install anything.
     -